-6.3.
+5.7.
 USB Connector

-The USB connector is a micro USB 5-pin (F) B type.
+The USB connector is a micro-USB 5-pin B type.
+By using the Micro-B USB connector, the CFA735 requires only this one connection to the host for both data communications and power supply.
 The module may be connected to one host using a USB interface while at the same time using a serial interface to a second host.
-For details, see Connection 5V Power through USB.